Driving etiquette in Mexico

 Ask for help from the locals

-If you know Spanish, you’ll have no problem asking locals for driving directions in Mexico since it’s spoken by the vast majority of the population.
+If you know Spanish, you’ll have no problem asking locals for driving directions.
 English is also used in Mexico as most public and private schools in the country offer instruction in English as a second language.

 Don’t let cartel movies about Mexico hinder you from asking for help from locals if needed.
 Most of them are nice and are willing to assist you by calling for help.
 But only do so in the daytime.